Noncommutative coordinates for symplectic representations: The pair of moduli spaces

 \end{teo}

 When $n=1$, this formula reduces to the formula for the flip in the $\SL(2,\R)$-situation, and in general it is a noncommutative generalization of it.
-This lets us view the theory of decorated symplectic representations as a noncommutative $A_1$-theory, and it gives a geometric realization of the noncommutative algebras introduced by Berenstein--Retakh~\cite{BR} (see Theorem~\ref{thm:realization BR}).
+This lets us view the theory of decorated symplectic representations as a noncommutative $A_1$-theory.
+In fact, $\mathcal{A}$-coordinates give a geometric realization of the noncommutative algebras introduced by Berenstein--Retakh~\cite{BR}, see Theorem~\ref{thm:realization BR}.

 There is a natural map from the $\mathcal{A}$-space to the $\mathcal{X}$-space.
 Under this map, the formula for the flip for $\mathcal{A}$-coordinates leads to a formula for the flip of the cross ratios in the $\mathcal{X}$-space (see Proposition~\ref{cross_ratio_flip}), which provides a noncommutative generalization of the well-known formula for the coordinate change of shear coordinates under a flip.